Effective Date: January 1, 2020

 Implementation: Results of the Praxis Examination in Audiology must be submitted directly to ASHA from ETS.
 A passing exam score must be earned no earlier than 5 years prior to the submission of the application and no later than 2 years following receipt of the application.
 If the applicant does not successfully pass the exam and does not report the results of the exam to ASHA within the 2-year application period, then the applicant's certification file will be closed.
 If the applicant passes or reports the results of the exam at a later date, then the individual will be required to reapply for certification under the standards that are in effect at that time.

-Individuals holding certification must demonstrate (1) continuing professional development, including 1 hour of continuing education in ethics; (2) adherence to the ASHA Code of Ethics; and (3) payment of annual dues and fees.
+Individuals holding certification must demonstrate (a) continuing professional development hours (PDH) including 1 PDH in ethics; (b) 2 PDHs in cultural competency, cultural humility, culturally responsive practice, or diversity, equity, and inclusion; (c) adherence to the ASHA Code of Ethics; and (d) payment of annual dues and fees.

 Annual payment of certification dues and/or fees is also a requirement of certification maintenance.
-If certification maintenance requirements are not met, certification status will become Not Current, and then certification will expire.
-In order to regain certification, individuals must meet the reinstatement requirement that is in effect at the time they submit their reinstatement application.
+If certification maintenance requirements are not met within the 3-year interval, then certification will expire.
+Individuals who wish to regain certification must submit a reinstatement application and meet the certification standards that are in effect at that time.